EmmanuelleB985/UK_BOB/README.md

 conda activate swin_bob
 ```

-# Pre-trained Models

-We will provide pre-trained weights for Swin-UNETR backbone trained on more than 50k 3D MRI with filtered labels from the UK Biobank.

 # Datasets and Preprocessing

 We use the initial segmentation labels from [2] that we filter with our custom _Specialized Organ Label Filter (SOLF)_.